GollaBharath/Java_Audi/notes.md

 ### What is overriding?

-When the child class / derived class requires the same functionality as the parent class but wants to change its implimentation, then it wants to re define that method in its own class.
+When the child class / derived class requires the same functionality as the parent class but wants to change its implementation, then it wants to re define that method in its own class.
 This process is called as over riding.

 There are several rules for over riding :